curiousleo/syp/README.md

 Scrypt Your Passwords
 =====================

-[SYP][gh-page] is a password manager that doesn't store your passwords -- instead, it deterministically (re)generates them on demand.
+[SYP][gh-page] is a password manager that doesn't store your passwords – instead, it (re)generates them on demand.

 Quickstart
 ----------